The Flavor of People

 We all have that friend that tends to weaken our ability to abstain from culinary pleasures.
 You go to a restaurant together and stuff your mouth with all sorts of foods like there is no tomorrow, nothing under 1200 calories of course.
 The waiter comes to your table and asks “did you save room for dessert?”
 You stare at your friend with mischievous eyes seeking approval for your next 800 calorie move.
 Once you’re done, you look at each other with an accomplice yet shameful look and say “we’ll run an extra mile tomorrow”.
 On the other hand, we also have that friend that you'll order lettuce, chicken and stuff like that when the two of you are together.
 You talk about healthy things like your next race or your Burpee and Suicide Push-Up performance the day before.
 The same waiter comes to your table with a smile on his face offering you a dessert but this time you look at your friend with pride in your eyes and then look back at the waiter saying “oh’ no thank you!
 I think I ate too much already.”
 The waiter leaves confused as he has been a witness of your extraordinary performance during the previous visit.
 Does this mean that your hypothalamus works better when you’re with your healthy friends?
 Or does it mean that you’re just a plain hypocrite acting all healthy in front of some people because you can’t truly be yourself with them?
 The answer is No. We have different traits that are triggered by some people but not by others.
 It’s like having a different flavor of you.

 I was talking about this issue with a client in one of my sessions recently and then I noticed how this is such a common issue.
 Hundreds of years ago, I dated a girl who had a history of domestic violence with her former partners.
-I didn’t have any exposure to domestic violence in my life, so I didn’t think much of it.
+I didn't have any exposure to domestic violence in my life, so I didn’t think much of it.
 One time, we'd begun an argument for some stupid reason and the argument escalated to a point that she said something like “are you going to hit me or what?”
 The argument continued to another level when she said “hit me then!”
 I got a little freaked out but we continued arguing until all of a sudden she said “you’re not even man enough to hit me!”
 The thought passed through my mind and it just felt right!
 It felt like it could be the best idea I’ve ever had.
-I grabbed my things and left before anything happened but I was surprised at how I was actually entertaining the idea.
-Some time after, I started dating another girl who had a “minion” (despicable me character) complex.
-She was a happy go lucky girl and had the capacity to find a funny perspective to absolutely everything.
+I grabbed my things and left before anything happened but I was surprised at how I was entertaining the idea.
+Sometime after, I started dating another girl who had a“minion” (despicable me character) complex.
+She was a happy-go-lucky girl and could find a funny perspective on absolutely everything.
 I noticed that I was a complete jokester in that relationship and have to admit that I had a really good time.
-Even though she made me laugh like a 5 years old all the time, it was incredibly difficult to maintain a serious conversation and needless to say a serious relationship.
+Even though she made me laugh like 5 years old all the time, it was incredibly difficult to maintain a serious conversation and needless to say a serious relationship.

 Thinking about it, I was a completely different person with each of them although my personality remained the same.
 Both of them enabled a part of me that I was not aware of.
 It was like having a different flavor of me.
 I have realized that people behave differently when exposed to certain situations and people, so here are a few suggestions to consider: